How does learning culture become visible in companies?

 Company

-A learning culture analysis helps your company identify problems in the learning culture, strengthen the importance of learning, and develop appropriate impulses for change.
+A learning culture analysis helps your company to identify problems in the learning culture, strengthen the importance of learning, and develop appropriate impulses for change.

 Simple Learning Culture Analysis for Companies in 3 Levels